 To back up the argument that Angie and Peggy are meant to be, let me tell you why the alternative romance the writers offer up is notably inferior to Angie and Peggy.
-This season, the writers are trying to promote a relationship between Peggy and Daniel Sousa; yet, it is poorly planned and makes no sense whatsoever.
-Back in season one it was pretty clear that Sousa had a crush on Peggy.
+This season, the writers are trying to promote a relationship between Peggy and Daniel Sousa; yet it is poorly planned and makes no sense whatsoever.
+Back in season one, it was pretty clear that Sousa had a crush on Peggy.
 But in no way, shape, or form did Peggy reciprocate those feelings.
 Jump ahead to season two and apparently Peggy called him several times after he moved to Los Angeles, and he never returned her calls.
 Without even getting into the fact that Peggy’s feelings came out of nowhere, it seems like Sousa had a chance and ignored it.
 Not only that, he is now planning to propose to another woman named Violet, but when Peggy shows up, he’s still obviously in love with her.
 Excuse me?
 He’s been into this girl since the show started, and when she finally, finally, so surprisingly it almost doesn’t even make sense, reciprocates his feelings, he goes and gets engaged to another woman.
 He’s hurting Peggy, he’s hurting himself, and he’s hurting poor innocent Violet, who did nothing to deserve this.

 Honestly Daniel, you should be ashamed of yourself

 Now that we’ve established how poorly Daniel has been behaving, let’s move on to Peggy (that’s right, no one is safe from my wrath).
 In both Captain America: The First Avenger and season one we knew a Peggy who was the embodiment of confidence.
 Now, she gets flustered when talking to a boy she likes?
 That seems a little out of character.
 We’re talking about the woman who punched Howard Stark in the face.
 The woman who had Captain America wrapped around her finger.
-But all the sudden she meets Jason Wilkes, handsome doctor, and she becomes a schoolgirl with a crush?
+But all of a sudden she meets Jason Wilkes, handsome doctor extraordinaire, and she becomes a schoolgirl with a crush?
 I don’t think so.
 Supposing for a moment that she actually did have a crush on Sousa in season one, she never acted like that around him.

-I respect that some people may have counter arguments.
+I respect that some people may have counter-arguments.
 Here are some of the most common ones I’ve heard, and my response to them: